salesforcecli/plugin-metadata-hook-demo/README.md

 Demo using Salesforce CLI hooks to replace metadata values with an environment variable during a deploy.

+See the file src/hooks/metadataReplace.ts to view the hook code.

 ## Getting Started

 To use, install the [Salesforce CLI](https://developer.salesforce.com/tools/sfdxcli) and run the following commands.